 Inspired by delicate lace, filigree features beautifully intricate hand carved shapes and designs in the collet and along the band.
 Its ever present popularity makes it timeless.

 A hand engraved engagement ring merges your own personal style with a vintage design.
 Hand engraving can achieve a variety of results from organic or floral designs to patterns or text.

 This really can be personalised to be whatever you want—from the magical language of “Elvish” inspired by Tolkien’s novels to geometric patterns—the choice is yours.
 Master engravers are a rare breed of artisans in a world filled with fast moving technologies–what they can do with their hands and tools is utterly stunning!

-Milgrain is a beading detail that is often seen in antique style jewelry.
+Milgrain is a beading detail that is often seen in antique style jewellery.
 That’s right—another feature that will give you that vintage feel!
-Typically featured along the edges of ring designs, milgrain acts as a textured frame, highlighting the beauty of the gemstone or diamond at its center.
+Typically featured along the edges of ring designs, milgrain acts as a textured frame, highlighting the beauty of the gemstone or diamond at its centre.

 From the natural, organic forms of the Art Nouveau movement or the bold, geometric, dazzling designs of Hollywood’s golden ages, there’s a design element for every taste.
 Vintage engagement rings are an excellent way to incorporate styles from eras gone by in a contemporary way.